csci3155/pppl-lab1/README.md

     $ ./lab1.sh <arguments>

-However, it is rare that you will want to run your Javascripty interpreter directly, as you will driving your implementation via tests in `Lab1Spec`.
+However, it might be less common that you will want to run your Javascripty interpreter directly, as you will be driving the completion of your implementation through tests in `Lab1Spec.scala`.

 ## Node.js